 This is certainly the case with Peter Schickele’s Seven Bagatelles for woodwind quartet (flute, oboe, clarinet, & bassoon).
 While the rhythms and isolated lines are not overly complicated, the seemingly abstract harmonies and characters packed underneath each vague but evocative title are no trifling matter.

 Most concertgoers know the music of Peter Schickele (b.
 1935) thanks, in part, to his alter alias PDQ Bach.
 Though much of Schickele’s output is peppered with satire and humor, the true heart of his work has always been serious Classical music (truth: he resists describing any music as “serious”).

-Because they’re short and intriguing, Shickele’s wildcard collection of musical vignettes sprang immediately to mind when I set about selecting repertoire for our Spring 2019 concert, Found Objects.
-As I began researching the selections on the program, I was surprised to discover virtually nothing had been written about this work.
+Because they’re short and intriguing, Shickele’s wildcard collection of musical vignettes sprang immediately to mind when I set about selecting repertoire for our concert.
+As I began researching the selections on our program, I was surprised to discover virtually nothing had been written about this particular work.

 Written when the composer was 27 years old, Shickele’s Seven Bagatelles contains seven very brief movements, each with a curious title:

 III.
 Walking Song

 At the top left of most sheet music, there are tempo indications which prescribe both the speed and the mood a musician should emulate throughout the piece (e.g., Allegro literally means lively in Italian).
 The movements in Schickele’s piece contain no musical instructions at all; cold, numerical metronome settings provide the tempos.
 Other than occasional articulations and dynamic suggestions, the musicians are given no guidance.
 There are no program notes; no backstory is provided on any page.
 It’s as though the composer expects us to draw our own conclusions about the meaning of the titles and how they relate to the music that follows.